nystudio107/craft-transcoder/README.md

 To install Transcoder, follow these steps:

-1. Install with Composer via `composer require nystudio107/craft3-transcoder`
+1. Install with Composer via `composer require nystudio107/craft3-transcoder` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

 Transcoder works on Craft 3.x.